Ashes 2021: England's Barmy Army Gets This Australian Bowler To Sign A HILARIOUS photograph

-Brisbane: On the fourth day of the Gabba test, a hilarious exchange took place between the Australian fast bowler Josh Hazelwood and England’s Barmy army.
-Hazelwood, unknowingly became the victim of a prank executed by the English fan team Barmy Army.Also Read - Ashes 2021: Hobart To Host Fifth Test of Australia vs England Test Series; Second Day-Night Match After Adelaide
+Brisbane: On the fourth day of the Gabba test, a hilarious exchange took place between the Australian fast bowler Josh Hazlewood and England’s Barmy army.
+Hazlewood, unknowingly became the victim of a prank executed by the English fan team Barmy Army.Also Read - Ravindra Jadeja Is Preferred Over Ravichandran Ashwin In Overseas Tests Over This Reason; Explains Pragyan Ojha

 Australian players fielding deep on the boundary ropes, were signing the photographs given to them by the fans in the stands.
 This is a normal practice in Australia, unlike India, where there is a considerable gap between the fans and players.
 Also the Covid restrictions in Australian cities have been eased.
-Also Read - Ashes 2021-22: Will Injured David Warner Get Fit to Play 2nd Test at Adelaide?
-Australia Captain Pat Cummins After Win
+Also Read - IPL 2022 Mega Auction Will Take Place in 2nd Week of January: Report

 A member of the Barmy Army got Josh Hazlewood to sign his photo, but without the knowledge of the speedster of the immodest text written beneath the photograph.
-Also Read - India Tour of South Africa 2021-22: Harbhajan Singh Reckons Virat Kohli-Led India Will Win Test Series
+Also Read - India Tour of South Africa 2021-22: Rohit Sharma Heaps Praises on Ravichandran Ashwin; Calls Him Versatile

 “I Joshua ‘Joshie’ Hazlewood do solemnly sear (swear) that I knew it was sandpaper.”
 The Barmy Army shared a snipped of the photo via Twitter, with the caption: “Josh Hazlewood just signed this on the boundary, we knew it.”